I

 1987 or 1988, when we still lived in Charleston, Missouri, we bought

-a second car, for my wife to drive mostly, and for visits to family
+a second car for my wife to drive mostly and for visits to family in

-in Tennessee.
-We bought our 1986 white Ford Tempo, at a dealership in
+Tennessee.
+We bought our 1986 white Ford Tempo at a dealership in

 Dexter, Missouri.
-The car had some fancy gadgets, like power windows
+The car had fancy gadgets like power windows and

 I